Contains the active ingredient moxifloxacin (as hydrochloride monohydrate)

 What this medicine is used for

-The name of your medicine is Moxifloxacin APOTEX tablets.
-It contains the active ingredient moxifloxacin, which is an antibiotic
+This medicine contains the active ingredient moxifloxacin, which is an antibiotic

 Your doctor may have prescribed this medicine for another reason.